xiyeeee/nextjs-ai-chatbot/README.md

 ## Model Providers

-This template uses the [Vercel AI Gateway](https://vercel.com/docs/ai-gateway) to access multiple AI models through a unified interface.
-The default configuration includes [xAI](https://x.ai) models (`grok-2-vision-1212`, `grok-3-mini`) routed through the gateway.
+This template now uses the [OpenAI API](https://openai.com/api) through the AI SDK to reach the `gpt-4o` family of models by default.

-### AI Gateway Authentication
+### OpenAI Authentication

-**For Vercel deployments**: Authentication is handled automatically via OIDC tokens.

-**For non-Vercel deployments**: You need to provide an AI Gateway API key by setting the `AI_GATEWAY_API_KEY` environment variable in your `.env.local` file.
+Set the `OPENAI_API_KEY` environment variable (create a key at [platform.openai.com/api-keys](https://platform.openai.com/api-keys)) in your `.env.local` file for both local development and self-hosted deployments.

 With the [AI SDK](https://ai-sdk.dev/docs/introduction), you can also switch to direct LLM providers like [OpenAI](https://openai.com), [Anthropic](https://anthropic.com), [Cohere](https://cohere.com/), and [many more](https://ai-sdk.dev/providers/ai-sdk-providers) with just a few lines of code.